rayyan21d/GoogleKeepClone/README.md

-#Google Keep Clone using REACT
+# Google Keep Clone using REACT

 This project was based around learning React concepts.
-Built from scratch to th eground up.
+Built from scratch to the ground up.

+## How to run it locally?

+Navigate into the project root directory and run `npm install` to install dependencies then run `npm start` to start the development server.

 ## Available Scripts